The Beginning

 Picture it, Kansas City, Mo., 199—

-I grew up as an imaginative and creative child who loved to make people laugh and a social butterfly.
-I explored my creativity by producing my own stories and excelling at most assignments that involved creative writing.
+I grew up as an imaginative and creative child who loved to make people laugh and was a social butterfly.
+I explored my creativity by writing my own stories and excelling in most creative writing assignments.

 MIZ—

 Enter Mizzou.
-While in college, the journalism industry was ever-changing and adjusting to the digital era.
-At Missouri School of Journalism, I trained to be a multifaceted journalist with a degree in emerging media, which prepared me for that ever-evolving media landscape.
+While in college, the journalism industry was ever-changing as it adjusted to the digital era.
+At the Missouri School of Journalism, I trained to be a multifaceted journalist, earning a degree in emerging media that prepared me for the ever-evolving media landscape.

 NABJ Baby Takes on Big Apple